MiLk/WebCalc/README.md

 You can use parenthesis too.

-You can compare 2 arithmetic expression with a combinaison of following operators :
+You can compare 2 arithmetics expressions with a combinaison of following operators :
 * <
 * >
 * =